BEFORE YOU BEGIN

 Etiquette

-• When entering or leaving the dojo a Japanese custom of a bow motion is directed to the school and to the instructor as a show of respect.
+• When entering or leaving the dojo, a Japanese custom of a bow motion is directed to the school and the instructor as a show of respect.

 • Do not walk on the dojo mats with shoes on.